 The goal of the survey is to deliver a guideline to businesses, agencies, and brands about what is most impactful to their local search ranking.
 Keep in mind that the exact impact of these ranking factors will vary based on a number of different elements including business size, industry, geographical location, and more.

 The survey reviews both a business’ local map pack ranking and search position.
-The map pack or standard ‘local ranking’ is a Google My Business listing and how it appears on search and maps.
+The map pack or standard ‘local ranking’ is a Google Business Profile and how it appears on search and maps.
 Local organic ranking is where a local landing page (blue link) appears in search results for local intents and queries.
 While related, local map pack and local organic ranking should be measured and tracked separately as the elements and weights of these elements vary in how impactful they are to a business’ visibility.

 Local Map Pack Results